SaboTaj22/startup/README.md

 - Frontend served up using express static middleware - done!
 - Calls to third party endpoints - I accessed the quotable API that generates random quotes.
 These are displayed on the home page below the welcome message header.
 - Frontend calls service endpoints - I did this using the fetch function.
 I also used the Get method which serves static files, specifically index.html, from the public directory.
-- Backend service endpoints - I've included the service end points, path, method, purposes below:
+- Backend service endpoints - I've included the service end points, paths, methods, and purposes below:

    - Get Selected Items Endpoint:
      - Path: /api/selectedItems